jovotech/jovo-cli/docs/new-command.md

 # new Command

-Learn how to create new Jovo projects and other files using the `jovov4 new` command of the Jovo CLI.
+Learn how to create new Jovo projects and other files using the `jovo new` command of the Jovo CLI.

 ## Introduction

-`jovov4 new` can be used for the following features:
+`jovo new` can be used for the following features:

 - [`new`](#new-project): Create a new Jovo project
 - [`new:stage`](#new:stage): Create a new app stage